 Among many other potential threats, CEDS helps people to stop bad waste projects to protect their home, community, and environment.
 We also help folks find ways of designing the harmful effects out of fundamentally sound waste projects.
-By waste projects we mean landfills, transfer station, composting, materials recovery, sludge disposal and related facilities.
+By waste projects we mean landfills, transfer station, composting, recycling-materials recovery (MRF), sludge disposal and related facilities.
 Whether you are faced with an existing or proposed facility, we can help you find the quickest, least expensive, yet highly-effective strategy to protect you, your community and the environment.
 Contact CEDS at 410-654-3021 or Help@ceds.org.
 Please don’t hesitate.
 Delay almost always decreases the likelihood of success in efforts to to stop bad waste projects.

 LANDFILL AND TRANSFER STATION BASICS